Hexahedron

 There are seven topologically distinct convex hexahedra, one of which exists in two mirror image forms.
-There are three topologically distinct concave hexahedra.
+Additional non-convex hexahedra exist, with their number depending on how polyhedra are defined.
 Two polyhedra are "topologically distinct" if they have intrinsically different arrangements of faces and vertices, such that it is impossible to distort one into the other simply by changing the lengths of edges or the angles between edges or faces.